Lawrence, Kansas: Radio

-FM

 Television

 The following television stations are licensed to Lawrence, Kansas:

 Infrastructure

 Transportation

 Interstate 70, as the Kansas Turnpike, runs east–west along the northern edge of the city, interchanging with U.S. Route 59 which runs north–south along North 2nd Street, 6th Street and Iowa Street.
 Another east–west route, U.S. Route 40, runs through northern Lawrence along 6th Street roughly 2 miles south of I-70.
 U.S. 40 runs concurrently east–west with U.S. 59 for approximately 1 mile between Iowa Street and Massachusetts Street.
 The two routes turn north before crossing I-70.
 One half-mile north of I-70, U.S. 40 splits from U.S. 59 and turns east, running concurrently with U.S. 24, exiting the city.

-K-10, an east–west state highway, enters the city from the east along 23rd Street, then turns south, running concurrently with U.S. 59 for 1.5 miles before splitting off and continuing west and finally north around western Lawrence as a bypass, terminating at an interchange with I-70 northwest of the city.
-The K-10 South Lawrence Trafficway is a project with the goal to connect K-10 and the Kansas Turnpike.
-To transfer between K-10 and the Kansas Turnpike, drivers must use Lawrence city streets.
-The K-10 South Lawrence Trafficway, already partially built, was proposed as a solution to traffic, air quality, and safety concerns.
-However, the project has received criticism and been the subject of many protests for more than a decade because of opposition to the trafficway being built through the Haskell-Baker Wetlands.
-More recently, it appears completion of the project is underway.
-In June 2011, the Kansas Department of Transportation announced it would provide $192 million to complete the trafficway and in July 2012, the Tenth Circuit Court of Appeals upheld a lower court's ruling that all necessary permits were properly obtained and construction could commence.
-As for the wetlands, about 56 acres were taken for the construction of the South Lawrence Trafficway; because of this some 380 acres of man-made wetlands were developed next to the site.
+K-10, an east–west state highway, enters the city from the east at a interchange with 23rd Street.
+The highway used to head along city streets, however in November 2016, the south Lawrence trafficway, a four lane divided highway, was connected.
+This allows traffic to directly flow from the US-59 exit along K-10 into Kansas City.
+K-10 passes thru the city, starting with the interchange in the far east, with 23rd street, before then continuing west and finally north around western Lawrence, terminating at an interchange with I-70 northwest of the city.

+Due to high traffic volume, in 2024, the Kansas Department of Transportation, started a project to turn the two lane two direction K-10 in the west of the city, into a four lane.
+Once this is complete, K-10 will be fully 4 lanes and divided, for its whole route.
+This will help with safety and traffic flow, both current problems on the trafficway.

 Two bus systems operate in the city.
 Lawrence Transit, known locally as "The T", is a public bus system operated by the city, and KU on Wheels is operated by the University of Kansas.
 Together, the two systems operate 18 bus routes in the city.
 Both systems are free to KU students, faculty, and staff.
 Greyhound Lines provides intercity bus service with a stop in Lawrence.
 In addition, the Johnson County, Kansas bus system provides inter-city transport between Lawrence and Overland Park college campuses in a route known as the K-10 Connector.